 Po-boy.
-A sandwich, kind of like a submarine or a hero but way better.
+A sandwich, kind of like a sub, grinder, or hero but way better.
 You may be asked if you want it “dressed”, which means with lettuce, tomato and mayonnaise.

 Tchoupitoulas is pronounced “chop-ih-toolas” (basically, the first “T” is silent).
 It’s the street where Tipitina’s is, at the corner of Napoleon.

 Esplanade is pronounced to rhyme with “lemonade” (not like the Esplanade in Boston)

 Lagniapppe (pronounced “lan-yap”).
 It means “a little something extra.”